Jennifer Mendenhall

 Jennifer Mendenhall (born February 7, 1960), commonly known by the alias Kate Reading, is an American actress and audiobook narrator.
 She has won 6 Audie Awards and 46 Earphone Awards.

 Personal life

-Mendenhall was born on February 7, 1960, in Brooklyn, New York, to William Kenneth Mendenhall, Jr. and Barbara (Suchy) Mendenhall.
+Mendenhall was born on February 7, 1960, in Brooklyn, New York.
 Her parents moved to England when she was a baby.
 In 1978, she returned to the United States to attend the University of Virginia.
 She graduated with a Bachelor of Arts in French and Drama in 1983.

 Mendenhall married Michael Kramer on October 24, 1992.
 They currently live in the Washington, D.C., area with their two children.